 Today, Berlin is one of the most hipster, alternative and underground cities in the world!
-I’m sure you’ll fall in love with this city like I did!
-I spent 3 days in Berlin, but I’d easily spend way more time there.
-Check out the best things to do in Berlin!
+I’m sure you’ll fall in love with this city as I did!

 Memorial to the Murdered Jews of Europe